 The new administration launched some controversial initiatives

-The national –conservative Law and Justice (PiS) party prevailed in the October 2015 elections gaining 235 out of 460 seats in parliament.
+The national–conservative Law and Justice (PiS) party prevailed in the October 2015 elections gaining 235 out of 460 seats in parliament.
 Immediately after its inauguration the new PiS-administration launched some controversial policy initiatives, such as seizing direct control of the state broadcasting channels and the security services, and purging the heads of state-owned companies.
-A major issue are attempts to curb the independence of the judiciary by imposing political control over courts and the appointment of judges.
+A major issue is the attempts to curb the independence of the judiciary by imposing political control over courts and the appointment of judges.

 This has triggered mass demonstrations in Poland itself, while the European Commission has repeatedly warned the Polish government that such moves pose a systemic risk to the rule of law and violate EU statutes.

 Polish GDP growth is expected to increase again above 4% in 2018, due to robust consumer demand and increased investments.
 In 2019 the economic expansion is forecast to slow down somewhat, but still to remain solid (above 3%).

 Private consumption growth is underpinned by increasing employment, rising wages and social transfers (e.g. a child benefit programme).
 At the same time public investments and disbursements of EU funds have been picking up, while export growth remains buoyant.
 Both business and consumer confidence remain elevated for the time being.

 Following deflation in 2015 and 2016, consumer prices started to grow again in 2017, fueled by wage increases.
 They are forecast to remain at about 2% in 2018 and 2019.
 While monetary policy has been accommodative so far, given low inflation rates in the past, it is expected that the central bank will start to gradually raise interest rates by the end of 2018 in order to keep inflation within its 2% target rate.